-

 Description

-Propene , also known as propylene , is a gas measurement technique used to measure the concentration of this hydrocarbon gas in industrial gases, ambient air, or effluents.
+Propene analysis , also known as propylene , measures the concentration of this hydrocarbon gas in industrial gases, ambient air, or effluents.
 This volatile compound is both a major chemical intermediate and a regulated air pollutant , the detection of which is essential for industrial safety and environmental monitoring.

 The analysis is carried out by GC-FID (gas chromatography with flame ionization detection) or GC-MS (gas chromatography coupled with mass spectrometry), reference techniques for the precise quantification of light hydrocarbons and volatile organic compounds (VOCs).